walkerRnD/codebuff/backend/knowledge.md

 - **Tool Name**: `scrape_web_page`
 - **Input**: A URL of the web page to scrape
 - **Output**: The content of the scraped web page

+## Debugging and Logging

+- Avoid adding logging statements directly to utility functions in the `common/` directory.
+- Prefer to add logging in the calling functions within the `backend/` directory.
+- When investigating issues, focus on adding temporary logging to the relevant backend functions rather than modifying shared utility functions.

+## Error Handling and Quota Management

+### Quota Exceeded Errors

+When a user exceeds their quota, the error message returned now includes the current usage information.
+This helps users understand their current status without requiring an additional API call.

+Implementation details:

+- The `protec` middleware in `websockets/middleware.ts` handles quota checks.
+- For both authenticated and anonymous users, when quota is exceeded:
+  1. Retrieve current usage: `const { usage, limit } = await quotaManager.checkQuota(id)`
+  2. Include usage in error message: `return getUsageInfo(true, fingerprintId, userId)`

+This approach ensures that clients receive immediate feedback about their quota status, improving user experience and reducing unnecessary API calls.

 ## Tool Handling